pasqal-io/qadence/docs/tutorials/qml/ml_tools/trainer.md

 trainer.fit(train_loader)
 ```

-The `get_ic_grad_bounds` functoin returns a tuple containing a tuple containing the lower bound as achieved in maximum IC case, upper bound as achieved in maximum IC case, and the upper bound for the sensitivity IC case.
+The `get_ic_grad_bounds` function returns a tuple containing a tuple containing the lower bound as achieved in maximum IC case, upper bound as achieved in maximum IC case, and the upper bound for the sensitivity IC case.

 The sensitivity IC bound is guaranteed to appear, while the usually much tighter bounds that we get via the maximum IC case is only meaningful in the case of the maximum achieved information content $H(\epsilon)_{max} \geq log_6(2)$.